caffik/libml/README.md

 ```
 and then link library by [`target_link_libraries`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html) command.

 ## CMake Options

-Available `CMake` options that can be use to configure:
+Available `CMake` options that can be used to configure:

 ```
 cmake -DML_ENABLE_TESTING=OFF
 ```

 ## Examples